 Our eyes show us the beauty that surrounds us.
 They are our soul windows.
 When the rest of the body ages, the eyes still hold its sparkle.
 Protect and nourish them with a few of these pointers:

-- Have the eyes examined regularly.
-This helps catch issues early and ensure a prescription for glasses and contacts are up-to-date.
+- Have your eyes examined regularly.
+A licensed professional can catch issues early and ensure a prescription for glasses and contacts are up-to-date.

 - Wear sunglasses.
 A pair of sunnies with UV protection protects the eyes as well as the delicate skin in the eye area.
 This tip is especially important when spending an extended amount of time on water or snow in bright sun.